 Can you have at abortion at any time in the pregnancy?

 Most people have abortions within the first 12 weeks (Trimester) IF they can get access to care.
 The procedure is simpler.
-Legally, you can have an abortion up to 24 weeks.
-However, many states are putting on restrictions, reducing that time to 20 weeks, with attempts to even take it down to 6 weeks.
+Federal law protects abortion access through 24 weeks, giving states the right to restrict access if needed.
+Many states are putting on restrictions, reducing that time to 20 weeks, with attempts to even take it down to 6 weeks.
 Medically necessary abortions are performed at any time during a pregnancy.

 Does insurance cover abortion?